-Chinese cinema is poorly represented on UK DVD, queer Chinese even more so.
-As such, we have broadened our list to include films from across East and Southeast Asia, including works from China, Hong Kong, Japan, Malaysia, the Philippines and Thailand.
+Our list includes films from across east and south-east Asia, including works from China, Hong Kong, Japan, Malaysia, the Philippines and Thailand.
 Gay rights, and representation of gay men on screen, vary hugely from country to country, offering a rich diversity of fascinating movies.
 Films that would have made the cut had they been more easily available include Stanley Kwan’s romantic tragedy Lan Yu (2001), the flawed but fascinating Filipino crime drama Macho Dancer (1988), and two Japanese ‘pink cinema’ titles – Beautiful Mystery (1983) and I Like You, I Like You Very Much (1994).

 10 to try